Ekansh-Bhushan/HackAI_230344/README.md

 INSTRUCTIONS TO RUN THE PROJECT:
 -To create a poetry env.
--Create a file of the API key
--Enter sender's email id ,email password,username -Enter Mysql password
+-Create a file of the API key (api_.txt) in the folder currency in agents in src -Enter sender's email id ,email password in config_email.py -Enter Mysql password in congif.py file
 -Need to create an application password.
 -two step verification.
 -enable less secure app settings.
+- add app passwrod in config_email.py

 SPECIAL CONSIDERATIONS(IF ANY):
 ![Alt text](image.png)